mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ## Variables

-The /variables URL will return the MaxScale variables, these variables can not be filtered via this interface.
+The /variables URL will return the MariaDB MaxScale variables, these variables can not be filtered via this interface.

 ```
 $ curl http://maxscale.mariadb.com:8003/variables